-Temple Square Salt Lake City.
-Utah’s single most visited tourist attraction.
-Covering 10 acres of prime downtown Salt Lake City real estate.
+Temple Square Salt Lake City is Utah’s single most visited tourist attraction.
+It covers 10 acres of prime downtown Salt Lake City real estate.

-Salt Lake City is the home of the Church of Jesus Christ of Latter-Day Saints – the Mormons – with more than 13 million members worldwide.
+Salt Lake City is the home of the Church of Jesus Christ of Latter-Day Saints ... known to the rest of the world as the Mormons ... with more than 13 million members worldwide.

 Temple Square Salt Lake City, along with an adjacent block and several nearby buildings, comprise the church’s worldwide headquarters.